 Philakade was envisioned and started by Mary Ann and Steve Carpenter, gifted and committed health care professionals who provided Seekers with our first connection to South Africa and also were the founders of the Bokamoso Life Centre.
-Sallie and Paul Holmes maintain contact from Seekers.
+Paul Holmes provides periodic updates, including photos.

-Seekers’ funds will create 4 tree seedling nurseries in 4 yet unreached areas; train volunteers to go to forests and sustainably gather desired tree seeds and small seedlings, help plant and pot seedlings; provide small payments to a few people to keep seedlings weeded and watered; conduct education and two training events, at which 12,000 seedlings will be distributed; build fuel efficient cook stoves for 40 families (the number of stoves which can be made per truckload of bricks and sand); and monitor some of the trees and stoves from last year’s project.
-In 2021 SAECBO distributed an average of 34 seedlings per household.
+Seekers’ funds support creation of tree seedling nurseries in yet unreached areas; train volunteers to go to forests and sustainably gather desired tree seeds and small seedlings, help plant and pot seedlings; provide small payments to a few people to keep seedlings weeded and watered; conduct education and training events at which seedlings are distributed; build fuel efficient cook stoves for families); and monitor some of the trees and stoves from prior years’ projects.

 Diantha Hodges started this initiative in 2020 with Sergio, a botanist with great love for his local environment and a dream of planting 10,000 trees for his people.